sjtalkar/capstone_dashboard/README.md

 2. Use a .env file to store the token and mount it to the container at runtime.
 This can be done using the --env-file flag when running the docker run command, like so: docker run --env-file path/to/.env <image_name>
+Since I run this from the root: docker run --env-file  .env <image_name>

 We will use the .env file method and this requires us to take care as to not committing this file to Github and not including it in the build of the image.